John Miller (police official)

-John Miller (born 1958 or 1959) was the Deputy Commissioner of Intelligence & Counterterrorism of the NYPD.
-He was the former Associate Deputy Director of National Intelligence for Analytic Transformation and Technology.
-Prior to that, he was an Assistant Director of Public Affairs for the Federal Bureau of Investigation (FBI), where he was the bureau's national spokesman.
-Miller is also a former ABC News reporter and anchorman, perhaps best known for conducting a May 1998 interview with Osama bin Laden in Afghanistan.

-Miller was named a senior correspondent for CBS News on October 17, 2011.
-In this capacity, Miller reported for all CBS News platforms and broadcasts, including CBS This Morning and occasionally for 60 Minutes.
+John Miller (born July 29, 1958) is an American journalist and police official.
+From 1983 to 1994, he was a local journalist in New York City, before serving as the NYPD's chief spokesman from 1994 to 1995.

+In 1995, Miller joined ABC News, and secured an interview with Osama bin Laden in Afghanistan in 1998.
+In 2003, he returned back to law enforcement as a senior official in the LAPD and in 2005 as Assistant Director for Public Affairs at the FBI.
+Miller was named a senior correspondent for CBS News in 2011.

+In 2013, Miller rejoined law enforcement as the NYPD's Deputy Commissioner for Intelligence & Counterterrorism under Commissioner William Bratton.
+Miller left the NYPD in July 2022, and in September he was hired as CNN's chief law enforcement and intelligence analyst.

-Background and personal life
+Early life

-Miller is the son of Lucinda and John J. Miller, a syndicated columnist and freelance writer whose range of roles included Hollywood gossip columnist, foreign correspondent, Broadway critic, crime investigator, and political pundit, "My dad wrote seven columns under six different names...
+Miller is the son of Lucinda and John J. Miller, a syndicated columnist and freelance writer whose range of roles included Hollywood gossip columnist, foreign correspondent, Broadway critic, crime investigator, and political pundit.
+"My dad wrote seven columns under six different names...
 Antonio from Rome.
 Pierre from Paris.
-Nigel from London," Miller has said.
-His father was also a close friend of Luciano crime family boss Frank Costello, whose wife, Lauretta, was Miller's godmother.
+Nigel from London", Miller said.
+His father was also a close friend of a boss of the Luciano crime family, Frank Costello, whose wife, Lauretta, was Miller's godmother.

-Raised in Montclair, New Jersey, Miller attended Montclair High School, where he developed his interest in news and reporting by taking photos for sale to newspapers and ditching school in order to go to press briefings.
+Raised in Montclair, New Jersey, Miller attended Montclair High School, where he developed his interest in news and reporting by taking photos for sale to newspapers and skipping school to go to press briefings.